killjoy64/Space-Journey/core/packages.md

 The component-based entity framework used by Ashley.

+# Package edu.gvsu.cis.spacejourney.component.colliders

+the designated collider components to be used throughout the game.

 # Package edu.gvsu.cis.spacejourney.system

 The systems responsible for managing rendering, collision, and player controllers.